VijayLegend/CoronaChatbot/README.md

 ## HOW TO USE
-To use this chatbot you have to simply enter the url and write your query in given section.The chatbot will reply accordingly to your query.
+To use this chatbot you have to simply enter the url and write your query in given section.The chatbot will reply accordingly to your query.The link is http://vijaylegend.github.io/

 ## STEPS TO CREATE COVID CHATBOT
-STEP 1.Click on the "create resource group" then "AI + Machine learning".And finally click on "Web App BoT" on azure portall.
+STEP 1.Click on the "create resource group" then "AI + Machine learning".And finally click on "Web App BoT" on azure portal.

 STEP 2.Give a name to your chatbot that should be unique.